smuth4/shush/shush.md

 ## AVAILABILITY

-The latest official release of shush is available on github.
+The latest release of shush is available on github.
 The old version is available on http://web.taranis.org/shush/.

 ## AUTHOR